MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition.md

 ### Thumbnails in modern search result page
 <a name="tmsr"> </a>

-Thumbnail is introduced in modern user experience of result page for **PowerPoint**, **Word**, **PDF**, images and etc.
+Thumbnail is introduced in modern user experience of result page for **PowerPoint**, **Word**, **PDF**, images, and etc.

 ### SSL certificate management
 <a name="sslcm"> </a>

-This allows SharePoint farm administrators to directly manage the deployment and lifecycle of SSL/TLS server certificates in their SharePoint on-prem farms.
+This feature allows SharePoint farm administrators to directly manage the deployment and lifecycle of SSL/TLS server certificates in their SharePoint on-prem farms.

 This includes: